What is domestic abuse?

 Domestic Violence Disclosure Scheme

 The scheme, often referred to as ‘Clare’s Law’, was launched in Bexley and nationally in 2014.
-Clare’s Law gives any member of the public the right to ask police if their partner may pose a risk to them enabling partners of previously violent individuals to make informed choices.
+Clare’s Law gives any member of the public the right to ask police if their partner may pose a risk to them.
+This enables partners of previously violent individuals to make informed choices.
 Under Clare’s Law, a member of the public can also make enquiries into the partner of a close friend or family member.

-The legal clinic is a joint partnership with legal firm, TG Baynes, who offer a weekly pro bono service to victims of domestic abuse who live or work in London Borough of Bexley.
-They are child care proceedings specialist and excel in family law provision.
-To access this service please call London Borough of Bexley Contact centre (open from 8am to 5pm Monday to Friday) on 020 8303 7777 and ask for the Crisis Intervention Team.
+The legal clinic is a joint partnership with legal firm, TG Baynes.
+They offer a weekly pro bono service to victims of domestic abuse who live or work in London Borough of Bexley.
+They are childcare proceedings specialists and excel in family law provision.
+To access this service please call London Borough of Bexley Contact centre (open from 8am to 5pm Monday to Friday) on 020 8303 7777 and ask for the Community Safety Domestic Abuse Services team.